 - 1. Insert the first previously programmed coded key into the ignition. - 2.
-Switch the ignition from off to on.
+Turn the ignition from off to on.
 Keep the ignition on for at least three seconds, but no more than 10 seconds. - 3.
-Switch the ignition off and remove the first coded key from the ignition. - 4.
-After three seconds but within 10 seconds of switching the ignition off, insert the second previously coded key into the ignition. - 5.
-Switch the ignition from off to on.
+Turn the ignition off and remove the first coded key from the ignition. - 4.
+After three seconds but within 10 seconds of turning the ignition off, insert the second previously coded key into the ignition. - 5.
+Turn the ignition from off to on.
 Keep the ignition on for at least three seconds, but no more than 10 seconds. - 6.
-Switch the ignition off and remove the second previously programmed coded key from the ignition. - After three seconds but within 10 seconds of switching the ignition off and removing the previously programmed coded key, insert the new unprogrammed key into the ignition. - 8.
-Switch the ignition from off to on.
+Turn the ignition off and remove the second previously programmed coded key from the ignition. - 7.
+After three seconds but within 20 seconds of turning the ignition off and removing the previously programmed coded key, insert the new unprogrammed key into the ignition. - 8.
+Turn the ignition from off to on.
 Keep the ignition on for at least six seconds. - 9.
 Remove the newly programmed coded key from the ignition.

-If the key has been successfully programmed it will start the engine and operate the remote entry system (if the new key is an integrated keyhead transmitter).
+The key will start the vehicle's engine and will operate the remote entry system (if the new key is an integrated keyhead transmitter) if it has been successfully programmed.